Hugh O'Flaherty: Postwar

 After the war, O'Flaherty received a number of awards, including appointment as a Commander of the Order of the British Empire (CBE) "for services to the Forces in Italy" and the American Medal of Freedom with Silver Palm.
 He was also honoured by Canada and Australia.
 He refused to use the lifetime pension that Italy had given to him.
 In 1954, he was promoted to domestic prelate.
 In the 1950s, the Chaplet of the Divine Mercy, in the form proposed by Mary Faustina Kowalska, who was later canonised by John Paul II, was under a ban from the Vatican.
 It was O'Flaherty who, as notary, signed the document that notified Catholics of the ban.
 He was the first Irishman named Notary of the Holy Office.

 O'Flaherty regularly visited his old nemesis, Herbert Kappler (the former SS chief in Rome), in prison month after month and was Kappler's only visitor.
 In 1959, Kappler converted to Catholicism and was baptised by O'Flaherty.

 In 1960, O'Flaherty suffered a serious stroke during Mass and was forced to return to Ireland.
-Shortly before his first stroke in 1960, he was about to be confirmed as the papal nuncio to Tanzania.
+Shortly before his first stroke in 1960, he was about to be confirmed as the papal nuncio to Tanganyika (now Tanzania).
 He moved to Cahersiveen to live with his sister, at whose home he died on 30 October 1963, aged 65.

 He was buried in the cemetery of the Daniel O'Connell Memorial Church in Cahersiveen.
 There is a monument in Killarney Town and a grove of trees dedicated to his memory in the Killarney National Park.

 Some sources incorrectly state that in 2003, he became the first Irish person honoured as Righteous Among the Nations by the State of Israel.
 However, according to the official list, this is not the case and Mary Elmes remains the only Irish person so honoured.
 An application to have him added to the rolls was being prepared in 2017.